Gdoc/Admin

 Implications of trade’s distributional effects

-The available evidence shows that, for some groups of people, trade has a negative effect on wages and employment opportunities; at the same time, it has a large positive effect via lower consumer prices and increased product availability.
+The available evidence shows that, for some groups of people, trade has a negative effect on wages and employment opportunities; at the same time, it has a large positive impact via lower consumer prices and increased product availability.

 Two points are worth emphasizing.